Current Weather:

 Emergency Preparedness

 SHARE YOUR FEEDBACK!
-CLICK THE SURVEY LINK BELOW!MapFlood2_Large (2)

 The Town of Swansea is currently updating its Hazard Mitigation Plan.
 Not only does this FEMA and MEMA sponsored project enable the Town's personnel to be more mindful of vulnerabilities around Town and provide important grant opportunities, it prepares us to soften the blow of such hazards and is an important training tool to keep public safety in mind in the wake of significant storms and extreme emergencies.
 We are currently soliciting feedback for our Hazard Mitigation Plan 2023 update.
 Please help us by taking this very short survey and stay tuned for future public informational sessions, important presentations, and ultimately an updated plan.
-You can view more information at this link.

 Baker Rd Oct 2021